Llandudno (West Shore) Beach Photos

 Human Traces on Llandudno (West Shore) Beach

 Not everything I found was beautiful in the traditional sense.
-Near the distant town of Deganwy, a wheelie bin had found its way into the sea and settled, half-buried in the seabed.
+For example, near the distant town of Deganwy, a wheelie bin had found its way into the sea and settled, half-buried in the seabed.
 It lay there, absurd and immovable, a strange monument to our presence in the world.
 Moments like that are why I still prefer to wander with a film camera: to notice what others overlook.
 Ultimately, to capture the beauty in the mundane, like William Eggleston.

 From Conwy Marina to West Shore, Llandudno